jarrettm98/osticket-prereqs/README.md

 <p>
-  There will be two more things to be done before we continue on the webpage.
+  There will be two more things to be done before continuing on the webpage.
 Find the "ost-sampleconfig" file in C:/ > inetpub > wwwroot > osTicket > include > ost-sampleconfig.php and rename it to "ost-config.php".
 Lastly, with the newly-named ost-config.php file, right-click it and go to properties > security tab > advanced.
 Click the "Disable Inheritance" button and "Remove all inherited permissions from this object."
 Click the "Add" button, then "Select a principle."
 In the text window write "Everyone" and Check names.
 Click OK and check the "Full control" button to give everyone Full control.
 Make sure to apply these changes.
 </p>
 <p>
 Finally, it is time to continue on the webpage by clicking the continue button at the bottom of the page.
 There will be some features still un-added but it will not matter for this tutorial.
 In the next page, there will be basic information for the help desk that will need to be filled out.
 The only real important information that needs to be remembered will be the login credentials.
 (Username and password) Make sure to write these down, because they will be used to administrate the help desk.
 Before installation, download HeidiSQL from the Installation Files above.
 When installing HeidiSQL make sure it Launches after install.
 When Heidi launches, click "New" in the bottom left corner.
-Input user and password from MySQL.
-(User should be root if it isn't already) Click the "Open" button.
+Using the MySQL login credentials from before, input the user and password.
+(User should be "root" if it isn't already) Click the "Open" button.
 Then in the created database, right-click the "Unnamed" session and click "Create new" and then click "Database."
 Name the database "osTicket" and then click OK.
 </p>
 <p>
-Back on the webpage, Input "osTicket" in MySQL Database, "root" in MySQL Username, and your password for MySQL, then click "Install."
+Back on the webpage, Input "osTicket" in MySQL Database, "root" in MySQL Username, and the password for MySQL, then click "Install."
 </p>
 <p>
-The Help desk is now created, however, there is still a little cleanup left before.
-Go to the C: Drive >inetpub > wwwroot > osTicket.
+The Help desk is now created.
+However, there is still a little cleanup left before continuing.
+Go to the C: Drive > inetpub > wwwroot > osTicket.
 In the osTicket folder, delete the "Setup" folder.
-After deleting the setup folder, go to C: Drive >inetpub > wwwroot > osTicket > include and right-click on ost-config file.
+After deleting the setup folder, go to C: Drive > inetpub > wwwroot > osTicket > include and right-click on ost-config file.
 Go to Properties > Security Tab > Advanced.
 Click on the "Everyone" option in the list and click "Edit."
 Uncheck all of the boxes except for "Read" and "Read & execute."
 Apply the changes.
 </p>
 <p>
 Congrats!
 You created your help desk!
 Now copy and paste the following URL in your browser: